WJCFerguson/d1_mini_bme_280/README.md

 | D1   | SCL |
 | D2   | SCA |

 **NOTE and BEWARE:** For deep sleep wakeup, the D1's RST pin must be connected to its D0 pin.
 You may find with this connected it's awkward to get the device to reflash.
-Particularly for the deep sleep version, you should flash and test it before connecting these pins.
+Particularly for the deep sleep version, you should get your desired firmware flashed before connecting these pins.
 With it connected, to reflash, I sometimes have to manually reset around or during the attempt to flash (optimal timing isn't clear).

 #### Firmware